-- 1. X - The type X represents any anatomy structure that is lateral to mid-sagittal plane. - 2.
-Lateral half of Y - Y represents any anatomy structure that is symmetrical on the body's middle-line which cannot be lateralized.
+- The type X represents any anatomy structure that is lateral to mid-sagittal plane. - - · Y represents any anatomy structure that is symmetrical on the body's middle-line which cannot be lateralized.
 However, the lateral half of Y can have laterality, e.g. right half of head. - 3. {Part} of X or Y - {Part} represents any constitutional or regional part of anatomical structure of X or lateral half of Y.